raspberrypilearning/physical-computing-with-python/buzzer.md

 There are two main types of buzzer - *active* and *passive*.

 An *passive* buzzer emits a tone when a voltage is applied across it.
 A passive  buzzer requires a specific signal to generate a variety of tones.
-The *active* buzzers are a lot simpler to use, so these are covered first.
+The *active* buzzers are a lot simpler to use, so these are covered here.

 ## Connecting a buzzer